tsosi-org/tsosi-org.github.io/content/post/2025-05-08-inaugural-webinar/index.md

 <br />

-_The Role of internationalization in supporting open science during crisis_
+_The Role of internationalization in supporting open science_

 Caroline Bertoneche, Université Grenoble Alpes